 If you live off-campus

-If you live in an off-campus apartment or house, you won’t be covered by your parents’ home insurance policy.
+If you live in an off-campus apartment you might consider getting your own renters insurance.
 While getting your own policy may seem intimidating, it’s a lot easier than you’d think.
 It takes less than 2 minutes, and you can get a policy without ever having to pick up the phone (more on that later).

 When choosing your personal property coverage, you’ll need to calculate the value of your stuff using the instructions above, and round up to the nearest $10k.
 Note that your roommates’ stuff isn’t covered under your renters policy – tell ‘em to get their own!